ztqsteve/Yelp-Data-Challenge/README.md

 # Yelp-Data-Challenge
-Apply machine learning algorithms to yelp data challenge dataset for data analysis,modeling and recommender system.
+Apply machine learning algorithms to yelp data challenge dataset for data analysis,modeling and recommender system for hands-on practise.
-# Dataset Introduction
+## Dataset Introduction
 https://www.yelp.com/dataset_challenge

 The Challenge Dataset:
   4.1M reviews and 947K tips by 1M users for 144K businesses

-  1.1M business attributes, e.g., hours, parking availability, ambience.
+  1.1M business attributes, e.g., hours, parking availability, ambience

-  Aggregated check-ins over time for each of the 125K businesses 200,000 pictures from the included businesses
+  Aggregated check-ins over time for each of the 125K businesses

+  200,000 pictures from the included businesses

 Cities: